I rode for hours, but I saw no sign of them.

 “Whoa!”
 I shouted.
 “I’m friendly!”

-One of the two was a human male, a paladin, and he had a glowing mace in hand that I thought he might be preparing to throw at my head.
-Next to him, I saw a female worgen, and she looked like she was ready to attack.
+One of the two was a male, a paladin easily identified by his glowing mace in hand.
+He looked ready to throw at my head.
+Next to him, I saw a female, and she looked exactly like she had all those years ago.

 “Lady Evanor?”
 I asked.
 “How in the world is she involved in all this?”